-I'm Cass, a twenty-something-year-old pug mom and wife living in central Texas.
+I'm Cass, a twenty-something-year-old pug mom and wife living in Austin, Texas.
 I started this blog back in 2014 when my life began to change and my health took a turn for the worse.
 My space here is to share stories of my travel, my battle with Chiari, and my everyday ups and downs as I learn to accept myself and add new members to my family!

 One of my 2019 goals is to get back into blogging.
 I miss my platform of self expression!
 2018 went incredibly fast in a slow kind of way.
 I was pregnant for nearly the ENTIRE year and so many changes happened.
 We moved, Caleb left the Army and we started our new life in Austin, Texas.
 As you all know we now have a bundle of joy in our lives.
 Griffin is now seven months old and I can’t tell you HOW FAST it has gone.
 He is the absolute joy in my life and has given me new meaning.